FREQUENTLY ASKED QUESTIONS

 My puppies are raised in my home via the Puppy Culture programme and be used to the noise of the daily hoovering, radio, doors banging and the general comings and goings of a household.

 The puppies are picked up and held in different positions everyday, exposed to different walking surfaces and a rotation of different play toys.
-When in the garden the puppies will interact with my adult dogs, explore the garden; hear planes, lawn mowers, neighbours and the general outdoor noises.
+When in the garden the puppies will interact with my adult dogs, explore the garden; hear planes, neighbours and general outdoor noises.

 Puppies are encouraged in toilet training early on and will be exposed to as much as possible to allow them to cope with the transition to your home and to develop their steady, companionable, resilient temperaments.